 EDISON — Anuva Goel of Piscataway, a sixth grader at The Wardlaw-Hartridge School in North Edison, has been named a winner in the National Geographic Dogeared Blogger Contest.

 EDISON –High school freshmen Shareef Ibraheem of Piscataway and Zubin Mulji of Edison were honored by the Johns Hopkins University Center for Talented Youth during a special award ceremony held at Rutgers University in New Brunswick, Rhona Eserner, Upper School Head at The Wardlaw-Hartridge School in North Edison reported.

-EDISON — Middlesex County College will offer Instant Decision Day on Thursday, Jan.
-6 at 6 p.m.
-The event will be held in the College Center on the Edison campus.
+EDISON — Middlesex County College will hold an information session for people interested in becoming teachers through the alternate route program.
+It is scheduled for Thursday, Jan.
+20 at 6 p.m. in the College Center, Cafeteria C, on the Edison campus.

 CRANFORD – While you may have excellent skills in your particular area of expertise, it is essential that you communicate them effectively to the hiring powers-that-be.

 TRENTON – Maryjane Finne, a technical facilitator at Rahway High School, recently received a Master of Arts degree in Educational Leadership from Thomas Edison State College in Trenton.